zendesk/maxwell/docs/docs/producers.md

 A binlog event's partition is determined by the selected hash function and hash string as follows

 ```
-  HASH_FUNCTION(HASH_STRING) % TOPIC.NUMBER_OF_PARTITIONS
+  HASH_FUNCTION(producer_partion_value) % TOPIC.NUMBER_OF_PARTITIONS
 ```

 The HASH_FUNCTION is either java's _hashCode_ or _murmurhash3_.
 The default HASH_FUNCTION is _hashCode_.
 Murmurhash3 may be set with the
 `kafka_partition_hash` option.
 The seed value for the murmurhash function is hardcoded to 25342 in the MaxwellKafkaPartitioner class.

-The HASH_STRING may be (_database_, _table_, _primary_key_, _transaction_id_, _column_).
-The
-default HASH_STRING is the _database_.
-The partitioning field can be configured using the `producer_partition_by` option.
+We tell you this in case you need to reverse engineer where a row will land.

 Maxwell will discover the number of partitions in its kafka topic upon boot.
-This means that you should pre-create your kafka topics, and with at least as many partitions as you have logical databases:
+This means that you should pre-create your kafka topics:

 ```
 bin/kafka-topics.sh --zookeeper ZK_HOST:2181 --create \
                     --topic maxwell --partitions 20 --replication-factor 2
 ```

 [http://kafka.apache.org/documentation.html#quickstart](http://kafka.apache.org/documentation.html#quickstart)

 # Kinesis
 ***